dhaval201279/dhaval-shah.com/content/post/2026-09-05-jvm-startup-optimization.md

 ---
-title: "The 280-Millisecond Lie: How Ready Pods Were Quietly Costing a Fintech Client"
+title: "The 280-Millisecond Lie: How Ready Pods Were Quietly Costing a FinTech Client"
 author: Dhaval Shah
 type: post
 date: 2026-09-05T01:00:50+00:00